The Green Party's New Political Broadcast Is A Fake 1970s Board Game

 Then suddenly it all goes a bit serious, with a direct message to voters.

 “If you feel cheated by the current system, it’s time to change the game,” says one of the characters.
-“A vote for the Green party on the 8th of June is a vote for a a caring and confident Britain that’s fairer for all.”
+“A vote for the Green party on the 8th of June is a vote for a caring and confident Britain that’s fairer for all.”

 The advert will go out on TV for the first time this evening – but the party’s real aim is to go viral.

-“If we can make a party broadcast that makes people pay any attention then 90% of the battle’s already won,” said Dan Shute of ad agency Creature of London, who makes the Green party’s political broadcasts.
+“If we can make a party broadcast that makes people pay any attention then 90% of the battle’s already won,” said Dan Shute of ad agency Creature of London, which makes the Green party’s political broadcasts.
 “Part of our challenge has been about making something that people want to watch.”

 He said the aim of the advert was to make voters think the party is different: “Standing up and being different is quite powerful.
-Talking to people in real language marks the Green party out as being different.
+Talking to people in real language marks the Green party out as being different.”

 A Green spokesperson said the party was serious about contesting this general election, despite standing down candidates in some constituencies to encourage an anti-Tory vote: “There are very clear differences between the Greens and other parties.
-We’re the only ones talking the environment and sustainability, but also presenting a vision of the future for this country, in which everyone has a chance to play their part and to benefit from the wealth that the fifth largest economy in the world creates.”
+We’re the only ones talking the environment and sustainability, but also presenting a vision of the future for this country, in which everyone has a chance to play their part and to benefit from the wealth that the fifth-largest economy in the world creates.”

-Earlier this week BuzzFeed News revealed that director Ken Loach has already started working on a political party broadcast for Jeremy Corbyn.
+Earlier this week BuzzFeed News revealed that director Ken Loach has already started working on a party political broadcast for Jeremy Corbyn.

 However Shute reckons it’s hard to make an upbeat film about the Labour leader and will stick to the Greens: “There are some briefs that I’m not sure even we’d be up for taking on.”